Skip to main content

 Available starting in v1.22.
 This is an experimental feature.
 Use with caution.

-Asynchronous indexing decouples object creation from vector index updates.
-Objects are created faster, and the vector index updates in the background.
+This means that the object store can be updated quickly to finish performing user requests while the vector index updates in the background.
 Asynchronous indexing is especially useful for importing large amounts of data.

 Flat index